kwaldenphd/Voyant-tutorial/README.md

 <ul>
  	<li>What did you find engaging or interesting about Voyant Tools?</li>
- 	<li>What types of historical research questions could a researcher have about a text or collection of texts?</li>
+ 	<li>What types of research questions could a researcher have about a text or collection of texts?</li>
  	<li>How effectively might Voyant be able to address those questions?</li>
  	<li>What challenges, frustrations, or limitations did you encounter while using Voyant?</li>
- 	<li>What remaining questions do you have about the S&amp;B textual data?</li>
+ 	<li>What remaining questions do you have about this text?</li>
- 	<li>How would you move forward with Voyant as a tool for historical textual analysis?</li>
+ 	<li>How would you move forward with Voyant as a tool for textual analysis?</li>
 </ul>